-Solar additions rose faster than traditional fuels in 2016.
 Solar panel installation growth has surpassed coal for the first time, giving coal power a run for its money.
-The growth of solar and other renewable energy is predicted to strongly close the gap between coal-powered energy and renewable energy resources by 2022.
+The growth of renewable energy is predicted to close the gap by 2022.

-Solar installations require individuals with education, rising the demand for education comparatively.
-Solar installer jobs require not just electrical expertise, but also mathematical and mechanical understanding.
+Solar installations require individuals with education, raising the demand for education comparatively.
+Solar installer jobs require not just electrical expertise, but mathematical and mechanical understanding as well.

 8. The Manufacturing Sector Is Improved by Solar

 Solar related manufacturing jobs in the United States increased by 26 percent in 2016.
 This percentage equates to 38,121 jobs.
-Skilled workers are necessary in each step of the manufacturing process to ensure high quality products.
+To ensure quality, skilled workers are necessary for each step of the manufacturing process.

-Manufacturing solar panels typically starts out with obtaining and refining silicon.
-Silicon is formed into an ingot or block which is then shaped into wafers.
+Manufacturing solar panels start out with obtaining and refining silicon.
+Silicon is then formed into an ingot or block which gets shaped into wafers.
 These wafers are then used to make the cells which together form a solar panel.

-Sales and distribution jobs in the solar industry came to a grand total of 32,147 in the United States by the fruition of 2016, reflecting an increase of 32 percent.
+Sales and distribution jobs in the solar industry came to a grand total of 32,147 in the United States by 2016.
+This is an increase of 32 percent.

-This includes jobs ranging from door-to-door sales and call center positions to marketing and product deliverers.
-A wide range of skill sets are involved in these very different jobs.
+These jobs range from door-to-door sales and call center positions to marketing and product deliverers.
+These different jobs require a wide range of skill sets.

-On-the-job training is normally provided for these types of jobs.
-In fact, 67% of solar jobs don’t even require a Bachelor’s degree, meaning workers can start earning money sooner and the unemployment gap in our nation can be almost immediately reduced provided unemployed workers seek and are hired for open positions in sales.
+On-the-job training is often provided for these types of jobs.
+In fact, 67% of solar jobs don’t even require a Bachelor’s degree, meaning workers can start earning money sooner.

 6. Project Development Sector Job Opportunities

-One of the major facts about solar energy is that project development in the solar industry includes system designers, project managers, master electricians, billing clerks and more.
+Solar has a wide range of project development jobs.
+Within the mix, there are system designers, project managers and, master electricians.
 These positions call for a wide range of training and experience.

 Project development jobs within the solar sector have increased by 53 percent.
-A total of 34,400 jobs nationwide opened up in 2016.
+This is a total of 34,400 jobs nationwide in 2016.

 5. New Opportunity for the Copper Industry

-Because Copper is used in the solar industry, there is a causal link between solar and copper’s increase in demand.
-This means that those who choose to work in the copper industry have a sure future ahead of them as well.
+There is a causal link between solar and copper’s increase in demand.
+This means that those who choose to work in the copper industry have a sure future ahead of them.

-The other good news is that copper, like most of the other metals used in solar panels, can be recycled and used moreover.
-This means that although the mining of copper and other metals isn’t renewable, the metals themselves can be re-purposed from the dross.
+Copper, like most of the other metals used in solar panels, can be recycled.
+This means that, although the mining of copper and other metals isn’t renewable, the metals themselves can be repurposed from the dross.

 Recycled copper is not only good for the environment, but also for the economy.
-According to an article published by The Balance, copper recycling consumes 85 to 90 percent less energy than new production.
+The Balance stated that copper recycling consumes 85 to 90 percent less energy than new production.
 The recycling of copper is even more lucrative than the mining and refining thereof.

 Copper is a non-ferrous metal, which means it can be recycled an infinite number of times.
-The recyclability of copper also makes it is an even better option for many electronics.
+The ability to recycle copper makes it a better option for many electronics.

 4. Solar Technology Is Improving

-With time, solar technology has changed quite a bit.
-The rise in competition within the solar sector has not only driven down solar panel prices, but has also improved the technology.
+Solar technology has changed quite a bit.
+The rise in competition has driven down solar prices and improved technology.

-As referenced in our blog, Utah Solar Installs: too many options now what?, the 2017 Fraunhofer ISE Photovoltaics Report shows that panel efficiency is increasing.
-As time goes on, competition within this sector will continue to drive motivated individuals to create better engineered products to enhance the sun’s potential.
+The 2017 Fraunhofer ISE Photovoltaics Report shows that panel efficiency is increasing.
+As time goes on, competition within will continue to drive motivated individuals.
+Better engineered products that enhance the sun’s potential will continue to emerge.

-Many homes that don’t have access to the grid are able to have electricity because of solar panels and battery backup.
-You can now have a home that is an oasis from society without having to sacrifice the luxuries that electricity provides.
+Many homes that don’t have access to the grid are still able to access electricity because of solar.
+Your off-grid home can now power your entire home with the help of a battery backup system.
+Solar allows you to have an oasis from society without having to sacrifice.

 Solar-powered battery backup has also been a lifesaver for many camping fanatics.
-Going on a week-long or even a three day camping trip without being able to charge your phone used to be the reality of life.
-Now, however, it’s a gnawing necessity.
+Going on an extended camping trip without being able to charge your phone used to be the reality of life.
+Now, however, having a charged phone is a gnawing necessity.

 Many would turn their phones off so they could still use them in an emergency.
-Now people can use the sun to charge their phones and other electronic devices, thus increasing a lost adventurer’s chances of being rescued (and being able to update his or her social media feed).
+Now people can use the sun to charge their phones and other electronic devices.
+Solar can increase a lost adventurer’s chances of rescued (and update his or her social media feed).

 When you produce electricity in a big power plant, it needs to travel to homes and businesses.
-Normally this is done through the electrical grid.
-The problem is that energy is lost as it is being transmitted from one location to the next.
+Utilities power communities through the electrical grid.
+The problem is that energy gets lost as it is being transmitted from one location to the next.

-Solar panels on your house, however, go directly from the panel to your home, thereby reducing the amount of energy lost.
-Less electricity lost in transmission means more power for the consumer.
+Solar panels on your house, however, move current from the panel to your home.
+This reduces the amount of energy lost.
+Less electricity lost in the transmission means more power for the consumer.

-Perhaps one of the most uplifting facts about solar energy in the year of 2018 is the fact that there are some people who have to rely on the light of the sun to do daily activities, and solar can elongate that presence.
-Solar programs give many of them the opportunity to generate their own electricity.
+Perhaps one of the most uplifting facts about solar energy in the year 2018 is that you can pay it forward.
+There are still people who have to rely on hours of sunlight to do their daily activities.

-These loans provide opportunities for female entrepreneurs, elementary schools, orphanages, and low income families.
-Once the micro loan is paid off, it is then used again to fund another micro loan.
+These loans provide opportunities for female entrepreneurs, elementary schools, orphanages, and low-income families.
+Once the micro-loan gets paid off, it is then used again to fund another micro-loan.

-Quality solar products are being made available to those who before were using kerosene lamps as their source of light.
-Kerosene is not only toxic, but for a family living off of less than a dollar a day it is very expensive.
-Go Solar Group has provided 3 million hours of extra study time for children in Uganda with their program.
+These quality solar products are replacing kerosene lamps.
+Kerosene is not only toxic, but for a family living off of less than a dollar a day, it is very expensive.
+Since 2009, Go Solar Group has been making an impact.

 Solar is not only going to help boost the economy, but it will save our planet.
 Be a force for good in the world and join solar in its mission to make energy clean and sustainable.